Webinar series “A one stop solution to feed the world”

 A one stop solution to feed the world (part 1)

-During the first webinar on May 18 2021, we will take you through the relevant developments in the global food and flower market and zoom in on the specific challenges in the Chinese market.
+During the first webinar on May 18 2021, we took you through the relevant developments in the global food and flower market and zoom in on the specific challenges in the Chinese market.
 Various cooperation models and business models for setting up food and flower clusters will be discussed.
 We would like to inspire you with an impressive project in China “Jiashan”, in which the High-Tech Agriculture Park illustrates a great example of non-competitive cooperation between a Chinese city and Dutch business based on knowledge.
-We will show you how the Dutch horticultural ecosystem can offer added value to the global food challenges.
+We showed you how the Dutch horticultural ecosystem can offer added value to the global food challenges.

 Special Envoy, Ministry of Agriculture, Nature and Food Quality